rlugojr/Documentation/content/classes/2.1/Engine.md

-Load the user interface background color
+Get/Set the background color for the loading UI created in to displayLoadingUI : void